Interesting in learning some interesting facts about dog nails? You're at the right place.

 Even if the dog's toenail is not embedded, it's critical to be very careful in trimming the dog's nail a little bit at a time considering the fact that, as nails grow, their quick will grow along them, sometimes even close to the tip.
-In the picture above, a curled nail forming a loop can be seen in the outlined square section.

 6) Dog Nails Get Infections Too

 Bacterial and fungal toenail infections can affect man's best friend nails too.
 With bacterial infections, the most common cause is trauma, so it's important to keep those nails clean and dry after sustaining an injury.

 Other causes of nail infections in dogs can be triggered by systemic conditions such as immune-mediated diseases, diabetes and hypothyroidism.